adamelha/DB_music/APIs.md

 	'password' : '<password>',
 	'entries_per_page' : <int: How many song entries you wish receive>, 'page_index' : <int: the page number you wish to receive>
-	'playlist_name' : '<name of a playlist belonging to the user>', 'order' : '<"desc" or "asc" for descending or ascending order>', 'field' : '<The field of which the data will be sorted>', 'filters' : {
+	'lyrics' : '<lyrics user wishes to search by>' 'order' : '<"desc" or "asc" for descending or ascending order>', 'field' : '<The field of which the data will be sorted>', 'filters' : {
 				'name' : '<song name>',
 				'album' : '<album name>',
 				'artist' : '<artist name>'
-			  }
+				'playlist_name' : '<name of a playlist belonging to the user>' }
    }
    ```